rickhuizinga/node-geocommons-geocoder/README.md

 # Dependencies
 A working ruby installation is required with the json and geocoder/us GEMs installed and available.

-For the geocoder/us GEM, follow the build and installation instructions in geocommons/geocoder
+For the geocoder/us GEM, follow the build and installation instructions in geocommons/geocoder.

+A database can be built from the TIGER/Line data source as described in geocommons/geocoder.
+Alternatively, a pre-built database can be found on the VM images for DataScienceToolkit.org (petewarden/dstk).

 # API Documentation